Overview of Questions

 A: Most likely, SDMetrics does not properly extract some model

 elements from your XMI file.
-This happens when the UML meta model of
+This happens when the UML metamodel of

 and/or XMI transformation files that are tailored to the